-The debtor must sign the Fact Information Sheet under oath, and intentional misstatements or omissions may be subject to perjury.
-The Rule requires the debtor to provide with the Fact Information Sheet financial documents including tax returns, deeds, and car titles.
+Under Florida law, the debtor must sign the Fact Information Sheet under oath, and intentional misstatements or omissions may be subject to perjury.
+Florida law requires the debtor to provide certain documents with the Fact Information Sheet, including tax returns, deeds, and car titles.